141 comments

 They really don't want users to have control over this.

-• alexashka a year ago
+• alexashka 2 years ago

 It's more telling that governments haven't made it a mandatory feature on all devices with networking capabilities.